unoplatform/uno.extensions/doc/Overview/Mvux/Advanced/Selection.md

 ## Multi-item selection

-The `Selection` operator has another overload which enables selecting multiple items.
-An `IListState<Person>` is need for multi-selection instead of `IState<Person>` used above.
+The `Selection` operator has another overload that enables selecting multiple items.
+An `IListState<Person>` is needed for multi-selection instead of the `IState<Person>` used above.

 In the `PeopleModel`, we'll modify the `SelectedPerson` property to look like the following: